Strengthening National Security and Economic Prosperity Through Enhanced Sovereign Capability

 Policy Reforms to Incentivise Local Investment

-• Reinvestment Requirements: Mandate that a percentage of pre tax revenue from the local entity by Defence primes in Australia be reinvested into local industries.
+• Reinvestment Requirements: Mandate that a percentage of pre-tax revenue from the local entity by Primes in Australia be reinvested into local industries.

 • IP Ownership Policies: Require that IP developed using Australian taxpayer funds remains, at least partially, within Australia.

-• Tax Reform: Close loopholes that allow Defence primes to minimise their tax contributions.
+• Tax Reform: Close loopholes that allow Primes to minimise their tax contributions.

 Implement Frameworks for IP Protection